greg-raven/Department-21/_posts/2008-11-22-all-about-women.md

 Q. Why do men get married?

-A. So they don’t have to hold their stomachs in any more.
+A. So they don't have to hold their stomachs in any more.

-Q. What are a woman’s four favorite animals?
+Q. What are a woman's four favorite animals?

 A. A mink in the closet, a Jaguar in the garage, a tiger in the bedroom, and a jackass to pay for it all.